pkd2512/pkd2512.github.io/src/contents/projects/andretta.md

 The concept of pottery as an art form was introduced to India in 1952 by Padma Shri Sardar Gurcharan Singh, fondly known as 'Daddyji'' with the establishment of "Delhi Blue Pottery".
 Slipware is pottery identified by its primary decorating process where slip is placed onto the leather-hard clay body surface before firing by dipping, painting or splashing.
 Slip is an aqueous suspension of a clay body, which is a mixture of clays and other minerals such as quartz, feldspar and mica.

 As the wave of urbanisation swept over Delhi, with the repercussions of political unrest, the pottery was shifted to Andretta, a village 13 km from Palampur, in 1984.
 The responsibility had passed on to *Daddyji*'s son, Mansimran ‘*Mini*' Singh, and his wife Mary Singh.
-Today, the place not only is the hub of slipware pottery, but also serves as a training centre for people interested in learning the craft of studio pottery.
+Today, the place not only is the hub of slipware pottery but also serves as a training centre for people interested in learning the craft of studio pottery.

 ## The Idea

 We, a team of four people — <LinkButton label='Jasleen Rana' target=_blank url='https://www.linkedin.com/in/jasleen-rana-979b63118/' />, <LinkButton label='Faaiza Saeed' target=_blank url='https://www.linkedin.com/in/faaizasaeed/' />, <LinkButton label='Niranjan Morkar' target=_blank url='https://www.linkedin.com/in/niranjanmorkar/' />, and I, had decided to study the life and rich culture of Palampur and document the studio pottery in Andretta.
-The idea was to bring out the essence of the place to the rest of the world through an academic project, while identify problem areas that can be intervened in.
+The idea was to bring out the essence of the place to the rest of the world through an academic project while identifying problem areas that can be intervened in.

 The research study, spanning a little over a week, turned into a fun trip that involved studying pottery, interviewing people, clicking pictures, making new friends and romancing with Nature.